 April 15 is not only the deadline for filing your 2020 tax return, it’s also the deadline for the first quarterly estimated tax payment for 2021, if you’re required to make one.

 If you’re approaching retirement, you probably want to ensure the money you’ve saved in retirement plans lasts as long as possible.
 If so, be aware that a law was recently enacted that makes significant changes to retirement accounts.

-If you’re getting ready to file your 2019 tax return, and your tax bill is higher than you’d like, there may still be an opportunity to lower it.
+If you’re getting ready to file your 2020 tax return, and your tax bill is higher than you’d like, there might still be an opportunity to lower it.